Wayback Machine 1946: Airform House by Wallace Neff

 Post World War II there were all kinds of experiments going on to accommodate the returning GIs and their new baby boom families.
 California architect Wallace Neff tied a Goodyear rubber balloon down to a concrete slab and sprayed it with concrete, then insulation, then more concrete.
 Result: the "Airform" house.
 According to the Washington Post:

 Neff was an unlikely inventor of the modest bubble house.
 Grandson of the founder of Rand McNally, he grew up in luxury.
 As an architect he's best known for the Italian-style California mansions he designed for Hollywood's glitterati.
-Mary Pickford, Charlie Chaplin and C ary Grant all owned Neff-designed houses. ( Madonna and Brad Pitt are among more recent celebrities to own his work.)under construction
+Mary Pickford, Charlie Chaplin and C ary Grant all owned Neff-designed houses. ( Madonna and Brad Pitt are among more recent celebrities to own his work.)

 Only one airform house remains in the United States.
 It's a single-dome model, built in Pasadena, Calif., for the architect's brother.
 Neff himself lived in it before his death in 1982.
 Steve Roden and his wife live in it now.